r3wald/espurna-wiki/Build-and-update-from-Visual-Studio-Code-using-PlatformIO.md

 ```

 - If you have custom IP or password, put them here.
 Otherwise, use `192.168.4.1` and `fibonacci`
+  - If you have Zeroconf configured, you can use Zeroconf names here, ex: `sonoff-kitchen.local`
 - Save and close the file.
 Now you can OTA upload this target successfully

 You need to add a section to the config for every OTA target you want to use.
 The pro is you can natively support several devices with different IPs and passwords right from the VSCode